The Intervention (film)

-The Intervention is a 2016 American comedy-drama film written and directed by Clea DuVall in her directorial debut.
-The film stars DuVall, Melanie Lynskey, Natasha Lyonne, Vincent Piazza, Jason Ritter, Ben Schwartz, Alia Shawkat and Cobie Smulders.
-The Intervention had its world premiere at the 2016 Sundance Film Festival on January 26, 2016.
-It was released in a limited release and through video on demand on August 26, 2016, by Samuel Goldwyn Films and Paramount Pictures.
+The Intervention is a 2016 American independent dramedy film, written and directed by Clea DuVall in her feature directorial debut.
+It stars DuVall, Melanie Lynskey, Natasha Lyonne, Vincent Piazza, Jason Ritter, Ben Schwartz, Alia Shawkat, and Cobie Smulders.
+The film debuted at Sundance on January 26, 2016, and began a limited theatrical run on August 26, 2016, premiering on VOD the same day.
+It received generally positive reviews from critics.